Grande Galerie Evolution

 Read more

-[ { "history": "Originally opened in 1889 as the Gallery of Zoology, this landmark was designed to showcase the vast natural history collections of France within a monumental iron-and-glass structure.
+Originally opened in 1889 as the Gallery of Zoology, this landmark was designed to showcase the vast natural history collections of France within a monumental iron-and-glass structure.

 For decades, it served as a traditional repository for specimens, reflecting the 19th-century obsession with categorizing the natural world.
+However, the building eventually fell into neglect and remained closed to the public for nearly thirty years starting in the mid-1960s.

+The gallery was dramatically reinvented and reopened in 1994, shifting its focus from a simple display of animals to a narrative about the mechanics of evolution.
 This transformation turned a static museum into an immersive environment where synchronized lighting mimics the rhythms of the natural world.

-Today, it stands as a centerpiece of the Jardin des Plantes, using its famous caravan of taxidermy to illustrate the interconnectedness of life and the urgent reality of endangered species." } ]
+Today, it stands as a centerpiece of the Jardin des Plantes, using its famous caravan of taxidermy to illustrate the interconnectedness of life and the urgent reality of endangered species.

 ♿ Accessibility & families

+The Grande Galerie de l'Évolution is fully accessible to wheelchair users and visitors with reduced mobility.
 Large elevators provide access to all four levels of the exhibition, from the ground-floor marine life to the upper balconies.
-The main pathways are wide and level, allowing for easy navigation between the central displays and the side galleries.\n\nStrollers are welcome inside the museum.
+The main pathways are wide and level, allowing for easy navigation between the central displays and the side galleries.

+Strollers are welcome inside the museum.
 The spacious layout and elevator access make it one of the most convenient attractions in Paris for parents with young children.
-A free cloakroom is available at the entrance for storing bulky items or coats. \n\nEntry is free for all visitors under 18 years old.
+A free cloakroom is available at the entrance for storing bulky items or coats.

+Entry is free for all visitors under 18 years old.
 Children under 13 must be accompanied by an adult at all times.
 Note that the gallery uses low-level atmospheric lighting to protect the specimens, so visitors with visual impairments should move with care.
-Benches are provided on every floor for rest stops during the visit." } ]
+Benches are provided on every floor for rest stops during the visit.

 🏢 On-site amenities

-[ { "Amenities": "## On-Site Facilities\n\nRestrooms are located on the ground floor (Level 0) and the basement level (Level -1).
+Restrooms are located on the ground floor (Level 0) and the basement level (Level -1).
 These facilities are free for ticket holders and include dedicated baby-changing stations on the ground floor.
+The museum is fully accessible via elevators, though the historic nature of the building means some corridors are narrow.

-The museum is fully accessible via elevators, though the historic nature of the building means some corridors are narrow.\n\nA casual cafeteria is situated on the first floor (Level 1), offering a direct view of the central animal procession.
+A casual cafeteria is situated on the first floor (Level 1), offering a direct view of the central animal procession.
 It serves light snacks, sandwiches, and hot beverages.
+For a more substantial meal, the Les Belles Plantes restaurant is a short walk away within the Jardin des Plantes grounds.

-It features an extensive collection of nature-themed items, including high-quality animal plushies, mineral specimens, and a wide selection of scientific books and educational kits for children. \n\nFree Wi-Fi is available throughout the gallery under the museum's public network.
+The museum boutique is located near the exit on the ground floor.
+It features an extensive collection of nature-themed items, including high-quality animal plushies, mineral specimens, and a wide selection of scientific books and educational kits for children.

+Free Wi-Fi is available throughout the gallery under the museum's public network.
 Drinking water fountains are positioned near the restroom areas.
-While you may carry a personal water bottle, eating and drinking are strictly limited to the designated cafeteria zone to protect the specimens." } ]
+While you may carry a personal water bottle, eating and drinking are strictly limited to the designated cafeteria zone to protect the specimens.

 Reliability & freshness